 I would also highly recommend young people to volunteer in different projects.
 For me, that was really invaluable in terms of learning what was it that interested me.
 Which populations do you want to work with?
 The planet is sort of a population [laughs].
 Getting a sense of what motivates you is important to know, and you need to expose yourself to many different avenues.
 Talk to people.
 If there’s something that seems of interest to you, most people will be very open to meeting with you for coffee or a quick chat.
 My advice would be to start thinking about those things earlier.
 What’s next?
 What am I interested in?
 There are so many different career paths out there.

 Is there anything else you would like to share?

 One of the reasons I’m so excited to work with young people is I’m constantly inspired by young people.
 We have a Youth Advisory Committee of 15 youth from across the province for the YDI, and I look forward to those meetings more than any other meeting I have.
 They bring so much energy and they know, in many cases, what challenges there are and how they should be addressed in such a straightforward way.
-One of the joys of my job now is getting to work directly with young people in our province, and getting to hear from them.
+One of the joys of my job now is getting to work directly with young people in our province, and getting to learn from them and collaborate with them.